OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

 How can you solve this problem?
 It is easy if you don't think too hard about the details.
-Instead, consider that all rings are to be moved from Pole 1 to Pole 3.
+Instead, consider that all rings are to be moved from Pole A to Pole B.
-It is not possible to do this without first moving the bottom (largest) ring to Pole 3.
+It is not possible to do this without first moving the bottom (largest) ring to Pole B.
-To do that, Pole 3 must be empty, and only the bottom ring can be on Pole 1.
+To do that, Pole B must be empty, and only the bottom ring can be on Pole A.
-The remaining :math:`n-1` rings must be stacked up in order on Pole 2, as shown in part (b) of the figure.
+The remaining :math:`n-1` rings must be stacked up in order on Pole C, as shown in part (b) of the figure.
 How can you do this?
-Assume that a function :math:`X` is available to solve the problem of moving the top :math:`n-1` rings from Pole 1 to Pole 2.
+Assume that a function :math:`X` is available to solve the problem of moving the top :math:`n-1` rings from Pole A to Pole C.
-Then move the bottom ring from Pole 1 to Pole 3.
+Then move the bottom ring from Pole A to Pole B.
-Finally, again use function :math:`X` to move the remaining :math:`n-1` rings from Pole 2 to Pole 3.
+Finally, again use function :math:`X` to move the remaining :math:`n-1` rings from Pole C to Pole B.
 In both cases, "function :math:`X`" is simply the Towers of Hanoi function called on a smaller version of the problem.